-“You never realise just how exhausting breathing is, until you no longer need to.”
+“You never realize just how exhausting breathing is, until you no longer need to.”

 I told R of my dreams and aspirations.
 I wowed him with the adventurous tales of my childhood and the misdeeds of a misguided youth.
 I shared my stories of love and heartbreak, triumphs and mistakes.
 We toasted to the ones we both lost.